JV-Luz/EvolveNet/README.md

         — src/             # Implementation of C/C++ modules.
         — tests/           # Unit tests for the C/C++ code.
 — tools/                   # Auxiliary tools (scripts, log analysis, etc.).
-´´´

-Main Scripts
-src/python/models/
-Contains classes and functions that define the network architecture, including evolutionary modules and adaptive mechanisms.

-src/python/training/
-Contains scripts responsible for training the network and executing evolutionary cycles, adjusting the network according to performance criteria and hardware constraints.

-src/python/utils/
-Contains utility functions for data loading, metric evaluation, and other supporting operations.

-experiments/scripts/
-Contains scripts for running experiments, generating logs and plots, and facilitating the comparative analysis of results.

-notebooks/
-Contains Jupyter Notebooks for interactive prototyping, testing, and visualizing results.